 Future Design Technologies

 The best way to predict the design technologies of the future is to look at what’s currently in use.
 These days, 3D modeling is very popular.
 Most design companies use this type of technology in some way or another.
-Whether it’s creating 3D graphic models of products or designing rooms in a house, there are many ways you can use this technology.
+Whether it’s creating 3D graphic models of products, using 3D models from marketplaces or designing rooms in a house, there are many ways you can use this technology.
 Another popular piece of technology is 3D printing.
 Design companies create their 3D designs and then they use a 3D printer to show clients their models in real life.
 It is very popular and is becoming more affordable, making it easier for small businesses to get their hands on 3D printers.

 Augmented & Virtual Reality